Larry Summers: Career after NEC (2010– )

-Since leaving the NEC in December 2010, Summers has worked as an advisor to hedge fund D. E. Shaw & Co, Citigroup and the NASDAQ OMX Group while resuming his role as a tenured Harvard professor.
+Since leaving the NEC in December 2010, Summers has worked as an advisor to Citigroup and the NASDAQ OMX Group while resuming his role as a tenured Harvard professor.
 In June 2011 Summers joined the board of directors of Square, a company developing an electronic payment service, and became a special adviser at venture capital firm Andreessen Horowitz.
 He joined the board of person-to-person lending company Lending Club in December 2012.
 In July 2015 Summers joined the Board of Directors of Premise Data, a San Francisco-based data and analytics technology company that sources data from a global network of on-the-ground contributors.

+Federal Reserve chair and Bank of Israel governor candidacy

+In 2013, Summers was Obama's preferred candidate to succeed Ben Bernanke as chair of the Federal Reserve.
+His possible nomination created a great deal of controversy with senators of both parties, due to concern about financial conflicts of interest resulting from Summers' very close ties and remuneration from many investment banks and hedge funds over the prior five years.
+On September 15, Summers withdrew his name from consideration for the position, writing: "I have reluctantly concluded that any possible confirmation process for me would be acrimonious and would not serve the interest of the Federal Reserve, the Administration or, ultimately, the interests of the nation's ongoing economic recovery."

+The same year, it was reported that Summers was a candidate to succeed Stanley Fischer as governor of the Bank of Israel.
+Netanyahu personally asked Summers to take the post, which he declined in October 2013.